CamiloPitta/ER_Test/README.md

 ### Project overview

 This project shows a protitype of a functional basic e-commerce website.
-It is built using React.js and Typescript.
-Vite was used to create the base project and ReactRouter as the the routing solution.
+It is built using React.js and Typescript; also, Vite was used to create the base project and React Router as the the routing solution.
+Tailwind CSS was used for the styling, and TanStack Query to manage API queries and improve the navigation experience.

-Tailwind CSS was used for the styling.
-Additionally, TanStack Query was used to manage API queries and improve the navigation experience.
+Its deploy can be seen on https://er-e-commerce.netlify.app/

 ### Proyect details